porkostomus/100-days-of-clojure-code/log.md

+### Day 15: September 29, 2018

+Finished up the script for the rest of the re-frame example application tutorial video, but I've gotta move straight on to the [todomvc](https://github.com/Day8/re-frame/tree/master/examples/todomvc) app.

+Bring it on.

 ### Day 14: September 28, 2018

 So now that I know what I'll be doing for work, I can refocus my learning trajectory to more UI design type stuff.
 And learning re-frame!
 Since my first video left off at the 3rd "domino", the second will cover the next 2.
 I've already prepared the script and done the audio.